rtp-ch/slider/README.md

 To compile the slider sources there is a make file.
 This will probably only work on linux and maybe on Mac.
 It uses the google closure compiler.
-You will need to have java in your executable path and extract "compiler.jar" from the lastest closure compiler, available here: https://developers.google.com/closure/compiler/ (into same directory as the makefile)
+You will need to have java in your executable path and extract "compiler.jar" from the latest closure compiler, available here: https://developers.google.com/closure/compiler/ (into the same directory as the makefile)

 ### Licence